logaan/event-stream/README.md

     - Allows for more tailored solutions lower
     - Means that you could choose to ignore click events until they become double clicks within a certain time

+#### In comparison to other systems

+- I like that one listener can be before or after another.
+This allows things like doors consuming movement events if they wish to preven it.
+  - A streaming system where each event is consumed by every listener wouldn't allow this directly.
+  - You could emit a different type of event for 'door-approved-movement' but then your trap code would need to listen for 'door-approved-movement'.
+  - Better to have the movement code not know that there are a dozen other pieces of the app playing man in the middle.
+- To have a spread sheet kind of system you need to have a single piece of code say "I'm responsible for Cell A4.
+I need to know about A1, and B1 to do my job."
+  - Perhaps that's a good thing.
+I guess if you want a trap to blow a player backwards then perhaps it should be emitting 6 move-south events.
+  - So should we bind state up with listeners?
+So that a single listener only manages it's owns state.
+But everyone sees a version of the whole game state which is a combination of all these little state pieces?
+- Having explicit listeners is great.
+It means we can have a trap that removes it's self as a listener once it's detonated.
+Or a switch that removes a trap.
+- It's fine for listeners to see the same event multiple times.
+The state of the game may have changed by the time they see it the second time around.

 ### Examples
 - Walking through locked door